grammyjs/website/site/docs/hosting/firebase.md

 ## Preparing Your Code

-You can use this short example bot as a starting point
+You can use this short example bot as a starting point:

 ```ts
 import * as functions from "firebase-functions";